Reducing the health risks to residents and tourists in Puerto Vallarta, Jalisco, Mexico

 0 have signed.
 Let’s get to 2,500!

 Efforts have failed to tag/spay/nueter systematically cats on Isla Cuale to determine which have been spayed/nuetered, as many feral cats there remain unmarked.

-Trap nueter return (TNR) procedures are being ignored after gathered cats from Jalicso and rabies present Nariyat which are removed from their homes and loved families, who unfortunately don't contain them inside the house.
+Trap nueter return (TNR) procedures are being ignored.
+Uncontained cats gathered from both Jalicso and rabies present Nariyat are removed from their home area and not returned.

 Nueter/spay clinics and cat groups are solely responsible for gathering these innocent cats on Isla Cuale, some spayed, some not.

 Particularly susceptible to toxoplasmosis are the one in seven people that are immune compromised, including those with HIV/AIDS.